BlueCyro/Re-Sounding/README.md

     // Define conversion method, convert to your data type how you desire.
 Function can be named anything. public MyDataType Convert(object[] data)
     {
-        return new() { FirstInt = data[0], SecondFloat = data[1], ThirdBool = data[2] }
+        // Make sure the data array contains the types you actually want!!
+Otherwise this will fail. return new() { FirstInt = data[0], SecondFloat = data[1], ThirdBool = data[2] }
     }
 }